FOOD AND DEVELOPMENT

 For example, the traditional Bible and even the Buddhist traditions do not spend much time discussing diet relative to other subjects.
 However, we must understand the reasons for this.

-The most important reason is that modern food processing had not been invented when the Hebrew and Christian bibles were written, and even less so when the Buddhist and Hindu texts were written.
-Nor were the scripture writers concerned with patented drugs advertised everywhere, vaccines, junk foods, or thousands of toxic chemicals in the air and water supplies.
+The most important reason is that modern food processing had not been invented when the Hebrew and Christian bibles were written.
+The scripture writers were also not concerned with patented drugs advertised everywhere, vaccines, junk foods, or thousands of toxic chemicals in the air and water supplies.

 They were also not concerned with about two dozen heavy metals in the environment, electromagnetic radiation from computers and cell phones, ionizing radiation from A-bomb tests and other sources, and other sources of toxins found nearly everywhere on earth.